-- 3.3.35 There are a number of developments in our supply area that are likely to impact on future non-household demand including: - Heathrow Airport this consumes approximately 5 MI/d, split between WRZ4 and WRZ6; there is likely to be a substantial increase in this when the new third runway is constructed, currently planned to start in 2020. - Dungeness Power Station in WRZ7 (the Southeast region) is scheduled to be decommissioned by 2028.
+- 3.3.35 There are a number of developments in our supply area that are likely to impact on future non-household demand including: - Heathrow Airport this consumes approximately 5 Ml/d, split between WRZ4 and WRZ6; there is likely to be a substantial increase in this when the new third runway is constructed, currently planned to start in 2020. - Dungeness Power Station in WRZ7 (the Southeast region) is scheduled to be decommissioned by 2028.
 The current consumption is 1.5 Ml/d.
 There is unlikely to be a replacement, with the generation capacity instead met through the planned nuclear reactor at Hinkley Point.

-- Luton Airport in WRZ3 has an average consumption of approximately 0.45 Ml/d.
-There is a current expansion plan to increase passenger numbers by 50% by the year 2020. - Oxford to Cambridge corridor (CaMKOx) could result in an increase in population above that which is included in forecasts for this fWRMP19. - High Speed Rail 2 (HS2) the construction of a new high speed rail line into London is likely to temporarily require up to 6MI/d water resource during construction. - Crossrail running from Ealing Broadway to Maidenhead through the centre of the Central region.
+- Luton Airport in WRZ3 has an average consumption of approximately 0.45 MI/d.
+There is a current expansion plan to increase passenger numbers by 50% by the year 2020. - Oxford to Cambridge corridor (CaMKOx) could result in an increase in population above that which is included in forecasts for this fWRMP19. - High Speed Rail 2 (HS2) the construction of a new high speed rail line into London is likely to temporarily require up to 5MI/d water resource during construction. - Crossrail running from Ealing Broadway to Maidenhead through the centre of the Central region.
 This would most likely have a similar impact to the current Crossrail project. - Western Rail Link to Heathrow a new rail link is proposed from Slough to Heathrow linking the airport to the Great Western main line. - 3.3.36 Of these, the direct demand associated with airport expansion and Dungeness Power station have been included in our base forecasts. - 3.3.37 The water demand for HS2 is considered temporary in nature (i.e. within AMP7), hence is dealt with outside of the WRMP and will be developed separately by HS2.
 Measures will be in place to ensure that our assets are protected from HS2 works during construction and are designed to cover peak demand periods.
 Moreover, a long-term monitoring plan will be in place to measure any deviation from the current baseline in terms of both source yield and water quality.
-Any additional infrastructure required to enhance resilience during the HS2 works, will be funded by HS2 directly. - 3.3.38 Additional growth from the CaMkOx development corridor has not been explicitly included as no planning figures are available at the moment.
-We have, however, developed a "highgrowth" scenario to test the robustness of our Plan to risks (see section 5.8).
+Any additional infrastructure required to enhance resilience during the HS2 works, will be funded by HS2 directly.
+The demand from the construction of HS2 does not form part of our statutory duty of supply, our arrangements for supplying this water are not planned to the same level of resilience as for our statutory customers, and our levels of service to customers are not affected by the HS2 demand.
+We have not therefore included this demand in our baseline forecast or tables, but we do provide details of how we will manage the HS2 demand within Section 6.3 of this Plan. - 3.3.38 The CaMKOx corridor risks have been quantified, but excluded from our baseline assessment as they are too uncertain at this stage.
+We have, however, developed a "high-growth" scenario to test the robustness of our Plan to risks (see section 5.8).
 There are no known direct demands from Crossrail or the Western Rail Link at this stage. - 3.3.39 These infrastructure projects will also provide local employment and help to drive an increase in population.
 The forecasts used in calculating household demand already show levels of growth that are consistent with these and other projects taking place, and therefore the impacts of these (or alternative similar developments) are arguably already taken into account within the forecasts.